young-kcd/firebird/doc/README.read_consistency.md

 The obvious solution to not consistent read problem is to make read-committed transaction to use stable database snapshot while statement is executed.
 Each new top-level statement create own database snapshot to see data committed recently.
 With snapshots based on commit order it is very cheap operation.
-Nested statements (triggers, nested stored procedures and functions, dynamic statements, etc) uses same database snapshot created by top-level statement.
+Let name this snapshot as **statement-level snapshot** further.
+Nested statements (triggers, nested stored procedures and functions, dynamic statements, etc) uses same statement-level snapshot created by top-level statement.

 To support this solution new transaction isolation level is introduced: **READ COMMITTED READ CONSISTENCY**

-Old read-committed isolation modes (**RECORD VERSION** and **NO RECORD VERSION**) are still allowed but considered as legacy and not recommended to use.
+Old read-committed isolation modes (**RECORD VERSION** and **NO RECORD VERSION**) are still allowed, works as before (i.e. not using statement-level snapshots) and could be considered as legacy in the future versions of Firebird.

 So, there are three kinds of read-committed transactions now:
  - READ COMMITTED READ CONSISTENCY